Identifying Conversion-Ready Visitors

 Practical Value

-This framework eliminates guesswork in sales prioritization by providing objective, behavior-based signals of purchase intent.
+This framework eliminates guesswork in engagement prioritization by providing objective, behavior-based signals of visitor intent.
 Teams can focus outreach efforts on visitors demonstrating genuine interest through their actions rather than demographic assumptions.
-The prioritization matrix ensures high-intent prospects receive immediate attention while others enter
+The prioritization matrix ensures high-intent visitors receive immediate attention while others enter appropriate nurture sequences, maximizing conversion rates while optimizing team efficiency.